JenniferR326/bug-tracker/README.md

 -Fork and clone this repo, then:

--$ npm install
+-npm install

--$ createdb bug-tracker
+-createdb bug-tracker

--$ npm run start-client
+-npm run start-client

 -Navigate to localhost:8080.